cg-systems/pypg2bigquery/README.md

 ## Recommended Usage

 &ensp; 1.
-Clone the repository to your local environment. </br>
+Centralize information from multiple remote Postgresql databases in BigQuery. </br>
 &ensp; 2.
-Configure connection parameters and file paths as needed in both scripts. </br>
-&ensp; 3.
-Run db_to_csv.py periodically to extract data from PostgreSQL to CSV files. </br>
-&ensp; 4.
-Run load_csv.py periodically to load data from GCS to BigQuery and synchronize tables.
+Build scorecards in Google Looker Studio and any other BI tool that has access to BigQuery. </br>

 <br><br>

 ## Primary Objective

 The primary goal of PyPg2BigQuery is to provide an efficient and user-friendly solution for maintaining consistency between a local database and BigQuery on the Google Cloud Platform.
 This project aims to simplify data synchronization, enabling users to manage their data effectively and leverage the capabilities of both platforms in an integrated manner.
 <br><br>
 **Note:** PyPg2BigQuery is presented as an essential tool for those seeking an automated and reliable solution for data management between local and cloud environments, contributing to operational efficiency and informed decision-making.